cvick32/solar-map/README.md

 ## Development server

+Run `npm i` in the top level directoy to install the necessary packages.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.